John the Baptist: Patron Saint of Christian Culture

 Mark 1:2-4

 From our homes to the broader society at large, Christian culture, in everything from its arts and music and devotions and community life and weekly and yearly rhythms, is supposed to help us more easily come to believe in Jesus and follow him.
 Christian culture is supposed to “prepare the way of the Lord.”
-Just like encountering John the Baptist and hearing him preach and getting baptized by him prepared his followers to more easily recognize and follow Jesus as the long-awaited Jewish messiah, encountering a truly Christian culture (whether in a home or a society at large) is supposed to prepare someone to more easily and faithfully become Christian.
+Just like encountering John the Baptist and hearing him preach and getting baptized by him prepared his followers to more easily recognize and follow Jesus as the long-awaited Jewish messiah, encountering a truly Christian culture (whether in a home or a society at large) is supposed to prepare someone to more easily and faithfully become a Christian.

 Comments